kashmir96/osoappliance/content/directory/appliance-repair-technicians/appliancewise.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/appliance-wise.webp
+ image: /img/laundryappliance/339.webp
- alt: 'Logo for ApplianceWise the New Zealand from Wellington'
+ alt: 'NewZealand from appliancewise'
 ---

 # ApplianceWise is an Appliance Repair Technician Company operating in Wellington, New Zealand.